 1. Get Rich Quick

 There is an old saying that says you can lead a horse to water, but you can’t make it drink.

 What this means is that everyone will go down their own path with the knowledge that they acquire.
 Think of schooling for example.

 Let’s say you took an art class in school.
 The teacher did not promise you that you will become a great artist if you take these certain art classes.
 No, instead they promote the idea that the art classes will serve as essential building blocks for your career as an artist.

-It is up to you for what you do with the information you learn.
+It is up to you what you do with the information you learn.

-Using the example of the horse, good education leads the horse to water, but it is still up to the horse whether they will want to drink or not.
+Using the example of the horse, good education leads the horse to water, but it is still up to the horse whether it will want to drink or not.